-A short snippet from Above Temptation begins below.
+With the release date rapidly approaching, I thought it was high time to share a short snippet from Above Temptation.
 I hope you enjoy meeting Kip Barrett, a fraud investigator about to embark on the investigation of her life.

 “Wait—take these back.
 I’m done with them.”
 Kip Barrett wearily lifted four file boxes into the clerk’s waiting hands.
 It was progress, at least.
 She was finally giving back more than she was getting and it wasn’t too often that she felt that way.